Feeling Stuck in Grief After Pet Loss? Six Tools To Feel Unstuck

 Am I grieving too slowly?
 Is it normal to still feel so sad after (“x”) amount of time?
 There must be something wrong with me if I still can’t function like I was before.

 Self judgment can be a tricky little bugger.
-It can lead to isolation and generally feeling misunderstood.
-It’s a vulnerable place to feel like you’re not doing grief right and be anxious that others will think the same thing and judge you too.
+It can lead to some isolation and generally feeling misunderstood.
+It’s a vulnerable place, to feel like you’re not doing grief right and be anxious that others will think the same thing and judge you too.

 Don’t mistake sadness or grief for weakness.